Changers/Sample-iOS-SDK/README.md

 	+ "Privacy - Motion Usage Description" string // e.g: For the automatic measurement of distances we need the option "Always Allow"
 	+ "Privacy - Location Always & When in Use Description" string // e.g: For the automatic measurement of distances we need the option "Always Allow"
 	+ "Privacy - When in Use Description" string // e.g: For the automatic measurement of distances we need the option "Allow While Using App".
+	+ "Privacy - Motion Usage Description" string // e.g: For the automatic tracking measurement we need the access of the Motion Activity

 + minimum deployment target 11.0

 ## Authorizations